Posted 03.20.2021 by Josh Krakauer

-Social media is a game-changer for B2B marketers, and I am going to prove it.
+Social media is a game-changer for B2B marketers, and we’re going to prove it.

-The question is: are you more motivated by fear or desire?
+The question is: are you motivated by fear or desire?

 Let’s start with desire: Imagine having a ninja-like ability to reach, understand, educate, attract, and influence your exact buyer—before they’re talking to you, while they’re researching you, and after they’ve purchased.

 Thanks to social media, your brand lives closer to your customers than ever before.

 Now for the scary part: If you’re not building those bonds with your customers, who is?

 With longer sales cycles and less obvious roadmaps for success, determining which B2B social media strategy will lead to the best results is a different beast.
 In fact, according to a survey done by The Manifest, 24% of respondents said the biggest challenge their business faced with social media was not having a formal strategy.